 - Set up project milestones and timelines to help you spot roadblocks.

-- Manage resources and workload so no one is overloaded.
+- Figure out what is a resource plan in project management and monitor resources and workload so no one is overloaded.

 The price of poor visibility